 Your child will have the opportunity to visit our school library on Monday.
 Please help them to remember to bring their book regularly, so they are able to change it and experience using the library.

-Please see the 'Curriculum Summary - Summer Term 2017' below to see what the children in Class 3 will be learning over the course of this term.
+Please see the 'Curriculum Summary - Autumn Term 2017' below to see what the children in Class 3 will be learning over the course of this term.